Fees and funding

 Do I get a loyalty discount?

-We offer our graduates and former study abroad students a ten per cent
+We offer our graduates and former study abroad students generous loyalty discounts on their tuition fees in their first year of postgraduate study.

 How do I pay my tuition fees?